Comparing localizations across adjunctions: Introduction

-{\bf Acknowledgements} We very much appreciate year-long conversations with Javier Guti\'errez and Jos\'e Luis Rodr\'{\i}guez on the subject of this paper.
-The second-named author also wants to acknowledge useful discussions with Ilias Amrani, John Bourke, Alexandru Stanculescu and George Raptis.
+We appreciate many conversations with Javier Guti\'er\-rez and David White on the subject of this paper.
+Some of our results in Section~\ref{homotopicalstructures} have been obtained through exchanges of ideas with them.
+The first-named author also benefited from remarks by Boris Chorny, Fernando Muro and Jos\'e Luis Rodr\'{\i}guez, and the second-named author wants to acknowledge useful discussions with Ilias Amrani, John Bourke, George Raptis, and Alexandru Stanculescu.
+The hospitality of the Max-Planck-Institut f\"ur Mathematik in Bonn and the Institut Mittag-Leffler, where parts of this article were written, is also gratefully acknowledged.